pealan/ministro-app/README.md

 The days without a Minister of Health were calculated everytime according to the last Minister's last day of term.
 The Brazil COVID-19 data was fetched from the same API https://covid.saude.gov.br/ used.
 The tweet was made with [Tweepy](https://www.tweepy.org/), using the Twitter API tokens.

-The project was structured with [SAM](https://aws.amazon.com/pt/serverless/sam/), which will be further explained using the official SAM documentation at [Project Structure](#Project Structure)
+The project was structured with [SAM](https://aws.amazon.com/pt/serverless/sam/), which will be further explained using the official SAM documentation at **Project Structure** section

 ## Adapting your solution